N-Quasi-Abelian Categories vs N-Tilting Torsion Pairs: -tilting torsion classes

-\end{corollary} \begin{proof} Since $\cE$ has kernels and cokernels it is a coherent category (see Definition~\ref{D1.3} and Proposition~\ref{P1.3}).
+\begin{corollary} Let $(\cE,{\cE}x_{\rm split})$ be a $2$-quasi-abelian category (with its minimal Quillen exact structure).
+Hence $\cL\cK(\cE)\simeq \rcoh\cE$ and $ \cR\cK(\cE)\simeq (\cE\lcoh)^\circ $. \end{corollary} \begin{proof} Since $\cE$ has kernels and cokernels it is a coherent category (see Definition~\ref{D1.3} and Proposition~\ref{P1.3}).
 Both $\rcoh\cE$ and $\cL\cK(\cE)$ are abelian categories whose projective objects coincide with $\cE$ and such that any object has a projective resolution of at most length $2$.
 The functor $I_{\cL}:\cE\to \cL\cK(\cE)$ extends uniquely to a functor $I_{\cL}^c:\rcoh\cE\to \cL\cK(\cE)$ cokernel preserving (see \ref{N:A.8}) which is an equivalence of categories (any object in $L\in\cL\cK(\cE)$ has a projective resolution therefore $I_{\cL}^c$ is essentially surjective and fully faithful since any object in $\cE$ is projective in $\cL\cK(\cE)$).
 Thus the left heart is equivalent to the category of right coherent functors.
 The right statement follows dually. \end{proof}